melissabreynolds/personalsite/index.md

 layout: default
 ---

-I am the Perkins-Cotsen Postdoctoral Fellow in the Society of Fellows in the Liberal Arts and a Lecturer in History at Princeton University.
+I am currently the David Bartholomae Postdoctoral Fellow in the Writing Progeam at Rutgers University.
+From 2019-2022 I was the Perkins-Cotsen Postdoctoral Fellow in the Society of Fellows in the Liberal Arts and a Lecturer in History at Princeton University.
 I received my Ph.D. in History from Rutgers University, and a BA and MA from the University of Alabama. ![Headshot]({{ site.baseurl }}/images/headshot.jpg){: width="200px" .right-image} I am a cultural historian of medieval and early modern Europe with broad research interests in the